Battle of Rangiriri: Opposing forces

-Cameron commanded a battle force totalling more than 1400 men.
-On the morning of 20 November he left Meremere to march up the bank of the Waikato River with about 850 men to make the frontal assault.
+Cameron commanded a battle force totaling more than 1400 men.
+On the morning of 20 November, he left Meremere to march up the bank of the Waikato River with about 850 men to make the frontal assault.
 His division comprised members of the 65th Regiment (386), 14th Regiment (186), 12th Regiment (112), Royal Artillery, Royal Navy (100) and Royal Engineers (15).
 A second division, consisting of 320 men of the 40th Regiment under Lieut-Colonel Arthur Leslie with another 200 seamen and marines as a backup, were transported by barge further south with the aim of gaining possession of a ridge 500 metres behind the main entrenchment and cutting off any escape.
 The British assault force assembled about 700 metres north of Rangiriri, with three Armstrong guns, including one six-pounder and a 12-pounder.
 The storming party was equipped with revolvers, Enfield rifles with fixed bayonets and hand grenades.
 Two gunboats, the Pioneer and the HMS Curacoa were positioned on the Waikato River.